antoine-gannat/rsa-encryption-demo/README.md

 ## Notes

 I've noticed that sometimes when using large primes, the decryption fails.
-I believe that might be due to the very large modulo operations that has to be done when using large primes, not sure if the `big-number` library can handle these.
+I believe that might be due to the very large modulo operations that have to be done when using large primes, might be caused by the `big-number` library.

-If this is indeed the problem, a solution could be to create or find an inifite-numbers calculator.
+If this is indeed the problem, a solution could be to create or find an other inifite-numbers calculator.

 ## Useful links